stcucufa/epistrophy/README.md

 is the first instruction in the loop.
 It is almost identical to `exec`, with the difference that it does not affect the value of the fiber.
-As its name implies, it is only used for the effects of the wrapped function.
+As its name implies, it is only used for the effect(s) of the wrapped function.
 That function gets called with two parameters: the fiber object itself, and the scheduler that is running it.
 Here only the `value` property of the fiber is of interest; the effect is to set the text content of the `span` element to that value,